-Nasal Tip Surgery
+Nasal Tip Surgery in NYC

 Natural sculpturing of the nasal tip during rhinoplasty is the common goal of surgery.
 In the vast majority of patients undergoing primary rhinoplasty, it is important to preserve an intact caudal segment (complete strip) of alar cartilage, which extends from the medial crural footplate attachment to the caudal septum to the lateral crural attachment to the pyriform aperture.
 It is important, according to Dr. Sam Rizk, a New York facial plastic surgeon and rhinoplasty surgeon, to avoid the less predictable healing consequences of the various forms of vertical dome division interrupted strip.
 Symmetry is enhanced and a predictable less traumatic procedure is performed.
 There are very few surgical procedures that blend artistic and technical skills to the degree required in aesthetic rhinoplasty.
 Although it is one of the one of the more common operations performed, only a few surgeons ever master the subtleties and nuances of this procedure.